craigshaf50/Calibration-Task/README.md

 # How to run Calibration Task
  1. Download a python IDE (Ex - Spyder, PyCharm, etc.) or if you have one skip this step and proceed to downloading the software

-     A. I used Anaconda Individual Edition which comes with Spyder which can be downloaded here (https://www.anaconda.com/products/individual)
+     A. I used Anaconda Individual Edition which comes with Spyder and can be downloaded here (https://www.anaconda.com/products/individual)

  2. Download calibrationTask.py via the Calibration Task zipfile